salesforce/cloud-guardrails/README.md

 Enhancement:
 * Add ability to supply the values that you want to put in the policy?

+Bug
+* Maximum size of 100 per initiative is reached.
+Need to adapt to that.

 # References

 * [Azure Policy Definition Structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure)